Nivalyx/osu-wiki/wiki/Tournaments/ICC/2022/en.md

 ## Organisation

-ICCO 2022 was run by various osu! community members predominantly hailing from the South East Asia region.
+ICCO 2022 was run by various osu! community members from Indonesia and beyond.

 | Position | Member(s) |
 | :-- | :-- |